ordina-jworks/ordina-jworks.github.io/_posts/2023-09-18-aws-cognito-azure-ad.md

 Leveraging two managed services from both clouds, the majority of the authentication process is abstracted away.
 Consequently, there's no need to manually make calls to Azure AD for authentication within our AWS-hosted applications.
 Instead, we can effortlessly integrate Cognito's authentication mechanism into services such as API Gateway, CloudFront, and other services.

+In this example, we used Terraform to deploy our Lambda function on AWS.
+While this method is functional, it is advisable to consider using a framework such as [Serverless](https://www.serverless.com/){:target="_blank" rel="noopener noreferrer"} or [AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html){:target="_blank" rel="noopener noreferrer"}.
+These frameworks offer a more managed and streamlined approach for deploying Lambda functions on AWS.